whoisryosuke/ryosuke-gatsby-blog/src/content/blog/2018/gatsby-documentation-starter/index.md

 I wanted to keep the design and actual code pretty lightweight to make it easier to repurpose.
 The layout of the documentation is 2-column with a header, where the sidebar column disappears on mobile (and a "toggle sidebar" button appears in the header).
 The snazzy animated mobile button was pulled from Codepen by [@ ainalem](https://codepen.io/ainalem/).

+## 🚀 Deploy to Netlify

+This project is perfect for deploying on Netlify, since it's optimized for static-site generators like Gatsby.

+Once your fork your project, just import the Git repo into Netlify and it should handle the rest!

 ## What if I don't like Gatsby/JS/React/etc?

 There are plenty of documentation options out there if you're looking for a different solution: